Biscornu

-Biscornus are relatively recent and often feature Counted thread embroidery like hardanger, cross-stitch and Blackwork.
-A button is commonly placed in the center of the cushion to give it a pleasing tufted look.
+Biscornus are relatively recent and often feature counted thread embroidery like hardanger, cross-stitch and blackwork.
+A button is commonly placed in the centre of the cushion.
 Beads, ribbons, tassels and other objects can be used for decoration.
-Biscornu typically fits in the palm of the hand.
-Although larger 15-sided versions are also made.
+A biscornu typically fits in the palm of the hand, although larger 15-sided versions are also made.

 Mathematically, two squares joined together in the pattern of a biscornu will form the boundary of a unique convex polyhedron, by Alexandrov's uniqueness theorem.
 In the case of a biscornu, this polyhedron is a flattened square antiprism, with ten faces: two smaller squares (diagonally inset into the squares from which the shape is formed) and eight isosceles right triangles (the corners of its original squares) around the sides.
-However an actual biscornu will have a somewhat more rounded shape than this polyhedron.
+However, an actual biscornu will have a somewhat more rounded shape than this polyhedron.